bhowmikp/AWS-certification-notes/associateArchitect/architectAssociate.md

     - think of it as a 'network usb stick'
     - EBS snapshots: make a backup of EBS volume at a point in time.
 Can copy snapshots across AZ or Region
     - Volume types
         - gp2/gp3 (SSD): general perfomance SSD. cost effective, low latency.
-Can be usedfor system boot volumes
+Can be used for system boot volumes
-        - io1/io2: highest performance SSD
+        - io1/io2: highest performance SSD.
+Can be used for boot volume
+            - Ebs multi attach: attach the same ebs volume to multiple ec2 instances in the same AZ.
+Must use file system that is cluster aware
-        - st1 (HDD)
+        - st1 (HDD): cannot be used for boot volume
-        - sc1 (HDD): lowest cost HDD
+        - sc1 (HDD): lowest cost HDD. cannot be used for boot volume
         - provisoned IOPS (SSD): critical business applications with sustained IOPS performance
+    - encryption: data at rest in rest and in flight is encrypted. all snapshots and all volumes created from the snapshot are encrypted
+        - encryption and decryption are handled transparently (you have nothing to do)
+        - encryption leverages keys from the KMS (AES-256)
-- Instnace Store: high performance hardware disk.
+- Instance Store: high performance hardware disk.
 Physical connection
     - EBS volumes are network drives with good but limited performance
     - Instance sstore has high I/O performance.
 They will lose their strage if they're stopped.
 It is good for buffer/cache.
 Risk of data loss if hardware fails.
 Backsups and replication are users responsibility
 - Amazon Machine Image (AMI): customization of an EC2 instance